Pinterest

 This sour cherry cake recipe, Sauerkirschkuchen, is just the one you've been searching for!
 It's totally German, and it's a picture-perfect dessert that's certain to please.
 Don't wait!
 Try it now!

-Cherry cake is a great summertime treat.
-Just imagine, you're sitting back in your chair, enjoying your front porch in the warm summer breeze, as you indulge in the taste of fresh cherries baked in a delicious cake.
+Cherry cake is especially a great summer treat.
+Just imagine, you're sitting back in your chair, enjoying your front porch in the warm summer breeze, as you indulge in the taste of cherries baked in a delicious cake.

 Prep Time